sainadh1996/practice/README.md

-This repository is built step by step in the tutorial. just fir checking github commit. this for checking pull request
+This repository is built step by step in the tutorial. just fir checking github commit. this for checking pull request this line for push new barch to gihub